hashicorp/consul/website/source/docs/agent/http/health.html.markdown

 Adding the optional "?near=" parameter with a node name will sort the node list in ascending order based on the estimated round trip time from that node.
-Passing "?near=self" will use the agent's local node for the sort.
+Passing "?near=_agent" will use the agent's node for the sort.

 It returns a JSON body like this: